History of Nashville, Tennessee: Recent economic development

 In August 2017 British Airways announced the launch of the first nonstop transatlantic flight on their airline from Nashville to London's Heathrow Airport, beginning on May 4, 2018.
 The flight is expected to contribute $100 million to Nashville's economy and promote business connections and leisure travel to the city.

 In May 2018, The New York financial firm AllianceBernstein announced it would relocate its corporate headquarters to downtown Nashville in the Fifth and Broadway development, bringing at least 1000 new corporate jobs.
-Shortly after in June 2018 Nashville was named the host of the 2019 NFL Draft.
+Shortly after in June 2018 Nashville was named the host of the 2019 NFL draft.

 On November 12, 2018, Nashville was announced as the East coast operations hub for Amazon's logistics and retail department, bringing at least 5000 new corporate jobs downtown to the Nashville Yards development and becoming the largest jobs announcement in the history of the state of Tennessee.
 Ernst & Young announced it would be opening a tech hub on Nashville's Music Row, bringing a further 600 jobs to the Nashville region.

 On December 25, 2020, a car bomb exploded in downtown Nashville at the city's business district, outside the AT&T Building, injuring at least three people.
 Initial reports suggested that at least one building had collapsed.
 Officials believe the explosion was an "intentional act".
 The explosion was felt "miles" away from the blast site.

+On March 27, 2023, a mass shooting occurred at The Covenant School in Nashville's Green Hills neighborhood, killing three adults, three children, and the perpetrator.